Table of Contents

 Viewer - A user with only viewing privileges on all projects/folders they are shared on is a viewer.

 What if I have a user who is a viewer on 10 projects and an editor on one?
 Then they will be considered an analyst license type on your organization's account and on the User Table.

 In the Domain Column, you’ll be able to see the user’s email address domain.
 This can be helpful if you are trying to search for or exclude users from a specific company.

-In the Actions column you can remove members from the organization an external users from projects and folders they have been shared on.
+In the Actions column, you can remove members from the organization and external users from projects and folders they have been shared on.

 You can now also set specific user settings by project or folder hierarchy by clicking on the “User Settings” tab within the Sharing Options page of the folder or project.

 You can set whether or not all the users will be able to share view-only links to people outside of the project/folders.
 You can also toggle off or on whether or not users assigned the editor role will be able to delete projects or folders and if they can remove add or remove users.